Skip, SFM’s safety hero, is on a crusade to prevent slips, trips and falls — including falls from ladders.

 You can prevent many falls from heights by following a few simple rules.

-- Use the right ladder for the job
+- Use the right ladder for the job.
+Don't use a step ladder as a straight ladder.

-- Keep it placed on a firm surface
+- Keep it placed on a firm surface.
+Use plywood or other similar materials if the ground is too soft.

-- Have three points of contact on the ladder
+- Maintain three points of contact on the ladder.

 - Never climb a ladder with your hands full.
-Use proper carrying devices
+Instead use proper carrying devices.

 Ladder safety resources